travelgateX/documentation-site/content/connectiontypesbuyers/channel-x/api-reference/messages/_index.md

 ## Protocol and headers

-All requests are expected to be standard HTTP POST requests in which the POST body is the request XML on a SOAP envelope like the [following](#soap-envelope-example) and the Content-Type header is set to ``"text/xml;charset=UTF-8"``.
+All requests are expected to be standard HTTP POST requests in which the POST body is the request XML in a SOAP envelope like the [following](#soap-envelope-example) and the **Content-Type** header is set to ``"text/xml;charset=UTF-8"``.

 ### SOAPAction header

 All requests come with a **SOAPAction** header corresponding to the transmitted message.
-The possible Soap actions are:
+The possible SOAP actions are:

  * http://schemas.xmltravelgate.com/hubpush/provider/2012/10/IProviderGen/HotelAvailNotif
  * http://schemas.xmltravelgate.com/hubpush/provider/2012/10/IProviderGen/HotelRatePlanNotif
  * http://schemas.xmltravelgate.com/hubpush/provider/2012/10/IProviderGen/HotelRatePlanInventoryNotif

-### Soap Envelope example
+### SOAP Envelope example

 ```xml
 <s:Envelope xmlns:s = "http://schemas.xmlsoap.org/soap/envelope/" xmlns:u = "http://docs.oasis-open.org/wss/2004/01/oasis-200401-wss-wssecurity-utility-1.0.xsd">